App Keywords: How to Choose the Best Keywords for Your App

 Now, in this last chapter of the ASO Basics lesson, you’ll learn how to build a strong keyword set that will increase your keyword rankings, app store visibility, and app downloads.

 First, how do people discover apps?

 When it comes to app discovery, we could split people into roughly two groups.
 Those who know what they are searching for and those who don’t.
 Some refer to these two types as discovering apps by search or discovering apps by browse.

 Those who know what they want, use either brand names or specific keywords.
-For example using “uber” as a brand search and “rideshare” as a intent-driven keyword search.
+For example, using “uber” as a brand search and “rideshare” as an intent-driven keyword search.
 In contrast, the other group tends to browse the app stores to find new apps.
 That means they’re simply scrolling through areas such as featured apps, top charts, or categories.

 There are many ways to browse the stores.
 People who are interested in a specific type of Android or Apple apps can discover your app by browsing the categories, top charts or if it is featured.
 Both stores also give you suggestions for similar apps you already have installed on your phone.